 Hydraulic fracturing, commonly referred to as fracking, is a process used to increase production in oil and natural gas wells.
 More recently, fracking has been used in combination with horizontal drilling through shale layers to reach natural gas reserves that were previously not easily accessed.
 Large quantities of water and other fluids are pumped into the ground at high pressure, which causes rock to break and allows gas to be extracted.
 Fracking fluids can contain chemicals linked to breast cancer, including known and suspected carcinogens such as benzene and toluene, and endocrine-disrupting compounds such as the phthalate DEHP.
 Evidence is beginning to emerge that these chemicals may contaminate underground water sources.
+Researchers have also found that ground and surface water near fracking sites has more endocrine disrupting activity than water from other locations.
 In addition, waste water containing fracking fluids, bromine salts (which interfere with wastewater treatment), minerals and radioactivity from deep in the earth flows back out of wells and must be stored and disposed of safely.
 There have been a number of spills of fracking waste water, and underground storage of this waste has been implicated in the increased incidence of earthquakes around some storage wells.
 A summary of the chemicals used in fracking can be found here.

 Dioxin is formed when chlorine breaks down, and can be found in both water and air.
 Dioxins are known human carcinogens and endocrine disruptors.
 One dioxin has been classified by the International Agency for Research on Cancer (IARC) and the Environmental Protection Agency (EPA) as a known human carcinogen.